 During some of the hardest times in my life, when I really needed a faith community to turn to, I felt as if I had no one.
 It has made me more empathetic to the struggles members of the LGBTQ community face regarding the Church.
 I can’t imagine the pain they have endured in their faith communities, but I know what it’s like to be on the receiving end of hurtful words.
 To be told, you don’t belong.
 You and/or your child(ren) don’t matter.
 You are not welcome.

-If you belong to a faith community that no longer feels welcome, there are others to choose from.
+If you belong to a faith community that no longer feels welcoming, there are others to choose from.
 It took me three years to walk away from the Catholic Church.
 The lead-up was more painful than walking through the doors of a church in a new faith community.
 Here are some places you can check out:

 Has your faith community hurt you?
 What actions did you take as a result?
 Feel free to share in the comments.